 A: There are two products that will remove the Wite-Out from finished wood or other surfaces.
 You may even have one or both in your garage.
 WD-40 or Goo Gone, will work well.
 Both are available online or at your local home improvement store, in the paint aisle.

 Just spray either product on the Wite-Out spill and allow it sit for a few minutes until it begins to soften.
 Then gently scrape it off with a blunt object like a plastic knife edge.
 That should do it!

 Q: Is there a way to remove baked on grease on my favorite baking sheet pan?
 Love your column for all its great inexpensive ideas.
 Maggie

 A: Yes, there are several.
 My favorite is with Dawn Dish Power Dissolver, about $21, a remarkable cleaner that melts baked-on crud with no fumes requiring little effort.
 It even leaves a pleasant fragrance.

-Dawn Heavy-Duty Degreaser, about $20 per gallon, is a reasonable alternative, for the same reason.
+Dawn Heavy-Duty Degreaser, is a reasonable alternative, for the same reason.